Did You Know?

 - Visits to the Internet site for the US Living Will Registry increased from 500 a day to 50,000 a day when the Schiavo case was in the headlines.

 - Jack Kevorkian, MD, the pathologist sentenced on Apr.
 13, 1999 to 10-25 years in prison for his role in the euthanasia of Thomas Youk was paroled on June 1, 2007 after serving 8 years.

 - All 50 states and the District of Columbia prohibit euthanasia under general homicide laws.

-Physician-assisted suicide is legal in three US states: Oregon, Washington, and Montana.
+- Physician-assisted suicide is legal in four US states: Oregon, Washington, Montana, and Vermont.

 - On Jan.
 17, 2006, in Gonzales v.
 Oregon, the US Supreme Court voted 6-3 to uphold the ability of physicians to prescribe lethal doses of controlled substances to terminally ill patients.

 - Between Oct.
 27, 1997 (when the Oregon Death with Dignity Act was passed) and 2007, 341 people in the state of Oregon have died from lethal drugs prescribed under the terms of the Oregon Death with Dignity Act.

 - On Nov.
 5, 2008, Washington became the second US state to legalize physician-assisted suicide after voters approved a ballot initiative (59% to 41%) to implement the Washington Death with Dignity Act.

 - Euthanasia is legal in three countries worldwide: Belgium, Luxembourg, and the Netherlands.